KnowledgeCaptureAndDiscovery/OBA/docs/server.md

 ```

-Run the OpenAPI generator script to generate the server:
+Run the OpenAPI generator script to generate the server.
+If you are in Unix, you may have to change the permission of the file with `chmod +x generate-server.sh`:

 ```bash
 $ bash generate-server.sh